 How to answer this question - Approach this question by accepting that you pay attention to what feedback you receive.
 Let them know that you reflect on it seriously and work on implementing it in your daily life.

 Example - “In the past, I have been told that I rely a lot on my own biases and assumptions about people instead of relying on data.
 My first reaction is usually to think based on my personal assumptions.
-I now try to give myself a moment before jumping to conclusions and study data to take actions.”
+I now try to give myself a moment before jumping to conclusions and studying data to take action.”

 Difficult Personality Based Questions

 Here are some of the best answers to tough interview questions when it comes to your personality: